-

 Marketing budget plan breakdown

-Now that you’ve identified the costs you must include in your marketing budget, you must allocate a percentage of your resources to your marketing budget categories.
+Now that you’ve identified the costs you must include in your marketing budget, you’ll need to allocate a percentage of your resources to your different marketing budget categories.

-If your priority for a certain period is to increase brand awareness, you may need to allocate a bigger budget to your branding efforts.
+If your priority for a certain period is to increase brand awareness, you may need to allocate a bigger budget to your branding efforts during that period.
 Here is a sample breakdown of how your marketing budget might look per channel:

 Marketing cost | Percentage of your marketing budget |